Article

 • Varying functions of space (after school club, community activities, etc.)

 Built-in storage units prevent adaptation of rooms and curtail play space, but we frequently receive architectural plans with large storage closets protruding into the playroom.
-Another unfortunate scenario is a room with storage cupboards lining an entire wall, making it difficult to create a child-friendly set-up; any activity taking place along that side of the room will be disrupted by traffic to and from the supply cupboards.
-Most practitioners prefer mobile shelving, with which they create natural boundaries for activity areas (shielding children’s play from through-traffic) and supply materials to children at point of use.
+Educators often prefer mobile shelving, with which they create natural boundaries for activity areas (shielding children’s play from through-traffic) and supply materials to children at point of use.
 Shelves holding bricks and accessories would bound the children’s construction area, for example.
+Storage cupboards lining an entire wall make it difficult to create a child-friendly setup; any activity taking place along that side of the room will be disrupted by traffic to and from the supply cupboards.
+Where additional classroom wall storage is required, choose wall cupboards that can be relocated around the room, and are child-accessible while providing secure, teacher-accessible storage above.

 Three children playing with wooden blocks in the construction corner of an early years classroom